NilFoundation/dbms-python/docs/database.rst

 Databases
 ---------

-ArangoDB server can have an arbitrary number of **databases**.
+DbmsDB server can have an arbitrary number of **databases**.
 Each database has its own set of :doc:`collections <collection>` and :doc:`graphs <graph>`.
 There is a special database named ``_system``, which cannot be dropped and provides operations for managing users, permissions and other databases.
 Most